grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## General plot and character edits (throughout book)
 :plot:
+* on starting editing of each chapter file:
+	* [ ] convert latex style emdashes --- to md style -- on all files
 	* [ ] note for markdown:
 		* use single underbars for emphasis. two astericks for bold (if there is any)
 		* DON'T use single astericks for emphasis.
 I find that confusing.
+	* [ ] add invisible spacing elements (generally where the ### break notes are)
+	* [ ] check for quotes, see that 'saids' are set up as clauses, not sentences
 * [X] remove references to the "con" -- too military
-* [ ] convert latex style emdashes --- to md style -- on all files
-* [ ] add spacing elements (generally where the ### break notes are)
 * [ ] You might have to reconsider shutters open, "stacks blowing flame" --- diesel subs exhausted below the surface
 	* (see notes in research files)
 	* Maybe.
 There's an argument that a cargo sub might trade off a quieter under-water exhaust system for the fact that a diesel plume would be pretty hard to detect at night --- which is when they would do most of their surface-diesel running